AditiChandra18/Modak-Detection-in-images-/README.md

 The first code does the calculation and gives the dimensions of the bounding box of the no. of annotations done in an image.

-The second code is of splitting the image sinto training and testing images and likewise loading the dataset object To run my code I required an updated version of tensor flow although a continuous internal error (file downloads) kept occurring and despite many efforts, it cannot be solved in time.
-Thus, I could not run the epochs of my code and if given more time I will be able to complete this.
-This liberary was required  https://github.com/matterport/Mask_RCNN/blob/master/mrcnn/utils.py to import so that a new dataset class could be created.
+The second code is of splitting the images into training and testing images and likewise loading the dataset object To run my code I required an updated version of tensor flow although a continuous internal error (file downloads) kept occurring and despite many efforts, it cannot be solved in time.
+Thus, I could not run the epochs of my code and if given more time I would have completed this.
+Mask RCNN library was required  https://github.com/matterport/Mask_RCNN/blob/master/mrcnn/utils.py to import so that a new dataset class could be created.

 The third code provides the testing of images and finally detect the modak in an image